-We all go through tough times.
-Life’s inevitable twists and turns, adversities, and challenges can be too much sometimes.
+Life is tough.
+The inevitable twists and turns, adversities and challenges can sometimes be too much.
 It’s easy to second guess yourself and your abilities.
 If you’ve been hit particularly hard with a recent failure or devastation, your self-concept may have taken what seems to be a fatal blow.
 Your heartbreak may even be debilitating.
 Perhaps you need to reinvent yourself, try an entirely new strategy or just start over.
-Whatever the case, your self-esteem needs a jumpstart, and you’re wondering how to love yourself like you used to.
-Here are 6 techniques that work to restore your self-esteem so you can start learning how to believe in yourself again.
+Whatever the case, your self-esteem needs a jump start, and you’re wondering how to love yourself like you used to.
+Follow these tips to restore your self-esteem and learn how to believe in you again after failure knocked you.

 Do you believe in yourself?
 How’s your self-esteem?
 Honestly ask yourself these questions right now, and if the answer is “no” or “not really,” try the strategies below to restore your faith and belief in yourself: